sschoener/sschoener.github.io/_posts/2024-12-16-liveplusplus-debug.md

   <img src="/img/2024-12-16-liveplusplus-debug/bug.png" alt="" />
 </p>

 Who writes code that is so obviously wrong and stupid? _Me_, of course!
 This is in fact a dramatic reenactment of a bug I recently produced all by myself, where I was first setting something to null and then used it on the next line while releasing some resources.
 I am very smart: s-m-r-t.

-Back to the code: if you do not have a debugger attached, or you continue execution in your debugger, you will see this popup from Live++:
+If you do not have a debugger attached, or you continue execution in your debugger, you will see this popup from Live++:

 <p align="middle">
   <img src="/img/2024-12-16-liveplusplus-debug/exception-handler.png" alt="" />